AndresDanielPerez/Insights-into-Dark-Matter-Direct-Detection-Experiments/data2024/processed/README-data-in-zenodo.txt

-The dataset is stored in Zenodo:
+The dataset is stored in Zenodo: https://zenodo.org/records/12103135

-  Extract all the Zenodo files here.
-  You should get 14 folders here:
+  Extract all the Zenodo files here, in 'data2024/processed/' You should get 14 folders here:
       00-images
       AC